 Ring Has Better Motion Sensitivity Controls

-Motion sensitivity can be adjusted on both devices, but the Ring is much more versatile in this area.
+Motion sensitivity can be adjusted on the Ring and SkyBell HD, but the Ring is much more versatile in this area.

 Of course, your Wi-Fi connection will have a lot of say in the video quality you actually use.
 1080p would require a faster Wi-Fi connection, while 480p or even 720p would be ideal for slower connections.

 Again, this is very dependent on your house and your Wi-Fi.
 Our editor tried the Ring Doorbell at his house, and says the notifications are nearly instantaneous.
 The smaller your house (and thus the closer your doorbell is to the router), the fewer problems you’ll probably have.
 It could also have a lot to do with what your walls are made out of, how they’re arranged, and so on.
 In my case, the SkyBell worked better.